 Although many insurance companies set default personal property coverage equal to 50 percent of the structural coverage, you may need additional protection.
 By taking inventory of your belongings, you can assess their worth and what your financial loss would be after a damaging event.
 If you have certain high-value items, such as fine jewelry or firearms, you may need to schedule additional coverage, as most homeowner’s insurance policies limit coverage for those items.

 Be sure to talk with your agent about the difference between actual cash value and replacement value coverage for your belongings.
 Although ACV coverage typically comes standard with a policy, it only covers items based on their depreciated value.
 With a replacement value endorsement, however, your insurer may instead reimburse you for the full cost of replacing your items with new ones after a covered loss.

 If you are sued by a third-party, your homeowner’s liability insurance could stand between you and tens or even hundreds of thousands of dollars in personal losses.
 Liability insurance typically protects your family against third-party injuries and property damages that occur on your personal property or as a result of an accident that occurs away from home.
-Although it generally excludes certain events like car accidents, it could help you afford legal fees, and judgments due to litigation after your child hits a dog with her bicycle or a party guest falls through the decking in your backyard.
+Although it generally excludes certain events like car accidents, it could help you afford legal fees, and judgments due to litigation after your child hits a dog with her bicycle or a party guest fall through the decking in your backyard.
 We typically recommend high liability coverage limits, as you may be held personally responsible for any damages in excess of your coverage amount.